 The coding of word omissions is a difficult and unreliable process.
 Many researchers will prefer not to even open up this particular can of worms.
 On the other hand, researchers in language disorders and aphasia often find that the coding of word omissions is crucial to particular theoretical issues.
-In such cases, it is important that the coding of omitted words be done in as clear a manner as posle.
+In such cases, it is important that the coding of omitted words be done in as clear a manner as possible.

-To code an omission, the zero symbol is placed before a word on the text tier.
-The full omission of a word always be coded in this way and not through the use of parentheses.
+To code an omission, the 0 symbol is placed before a word on the text tier.
+In 2024, we added &= to this form in order to make sure that missing words were not analyzed by MOR or the UD tagger.
+The full omission of a word should be coded in this way and not through the use of parentheses.
 If what is important is not the actual word omitted, but the part of speech, then a code for the part of speech can follow the zero.
-Similarly, the identity of the omitted word is always a guess.
-The best guess is placed on the main line.
+Often, the identity of the omitted word is a guess, but that best guess is placed on the main line.
 Here is an example of its use: